seananderson/metafolio/inst/ms/ms.md

 of environmental uncertainty [@ando2012].

-Typically, conservation actions to maintain system stability and thereby reduce risk are driven by an ad hoc combination of scientific information, political influences, and feasibility [@margules2000]; the management of financial portfolios provides another way of considering risk [@figge2004;
+Typically, conservation actions to maintain system stability and thereby reduce risk are driven by an *ad hoc* combination of scientific information, political influences, and feasibility [@margules2000]; the management of financial portfolios provides another way of considering risk [@figge2004;
-@koellner2006; @ando2012].
-Economists work to minimize risk and maximize performance of a financial portfolio by building a portfolio of individual investments (called assets) with different attributes.
+@koellner2006; @ando2012; @haak2012].
+Economists work to minimize risk
+and maximize performance of a financial portfolio by building a portfolio of individual investments (called assets) with different attributes.
 For example, different financial sectors can be expected to perform uniquely in some economic conditions; when one rises in value another may fall.
 Modern Portfolio Theory proposes that out of all possible portfolios, there is a small subset of portfolios that maximizes expected return for a level of risk or minimizes risk for a level of return (called the efficient frontier), and that only by considering risk and return in tandem can an investor achieve maximum benefit from a portfolio [@markowitz1952].

-Similarly, expected growth rate and variance of a metapopulation is a function of the variance, covariance, and size of the individual populations [@moore2010].
+Similarly, expected growth rate and variance of a metapopulation is a function of the variance, covariance, and size of the individual populations [@moore2010; @anderson2013].
 An ecological portfolio approach to managing risk for a metapopulation might therefore consider how conservation actions affect the weight of each population in a metapopulation portfolio.
 This investment weight could represent the conservation budget or the habitat conserved for each population.
 The population growth rate could then represent the rate of return and the variability of that growth rate a metric of risk.
+Environmental conditions could represent the financial market conditions.
 Given this interpretation, ecological managers could consider how various conservation strategies affect the expected risk and return of their ecological portfolio.